 As part of its science and national security missions, the U.S. Department of Energy National Nuclear Security Administration (DOE NNSA) supports a spectrum of basic and applied research in science and engineering at the agency's national laboratories, at universities and in industry.

-- Particle Accelerators: NNSA offers theory, design, and experimental opportunities in all aspects of pulsed high-current electron beam accelerators used for X-radiography applications, low-current electron beam technology for radio-frequency accelerators, and advanced Free Electron Lasers (FEL).
-Penetrating imaging of dynamic, dense, objects requires intense pulses of high energy (>10 MeV) bremsstrahlung X-rays created by focusing kiloampere electron beam pulses to very small spot sizes (e.g. DARHT, FXR and others).
-Material science applications require radiation sources with flexible temporal and spectral characteristics (e.g. FELs) for use as probes in multi-scale material experiments with material scales ranging from atomic to macro-scale.
-Particle accelerator technology offers a new generation of engineers and physicists opportunities to work in traditional (pulse line and discrete-component pulsed power) and power electronic (solid-state) pulsed power drivers for linear induction accelerators.
-Candidates interested in plasma and electron-beam physics can explore the many challenging physics issues in beam stability, breakdown, surface plasmas, complex magnetic geometries and electromagnetics.
+- Particle Accelerators: NNSA offers theoretical, design and experimental research opportunities in all aspects of pulsed high-current electron beam accelerators for X-radiography, for low-current electron beam technology for radio-frequency accelerators, and for advanced Free Electron Lasers (FEL).
+Penetrating imaging of dynamic, dense objects requires intense pulses of high-energy (>10 MeV) bremsstrahlung X-rays created by focusing kiloampere electron beam pulses to tiny spot sizes, a capability found at DARHT, FXR and other facilities.
+Material science applications require radiation sources with flexible temporal and spectral characteristics (e.g. FELs) to probe substances at scales ranging from atomic to macro.
+Particle accelerator technology research offers a new generation of engineers and physicists opportunities to work in traditional (pulse line and discrete-component pulsed power) and power electronic (solid-state) pulsed-power drivers for linear induction accelerators.
+Candidates interested in plasma and electron-beam physics can explore the many challenging issues in beam stability, breakdown, surface plasmas, complex magnetic geometries and electromagnetics.